cyberofficial/Gaijin-Creators-Extension/README.md

 - Displays the name of the content creator currently being supported.
 - Provides a dropdown menu to select and support different content creators.

 **Reminder:** The Gaijin Store automatically locks the selected content creator for 1 hour, after which users can support another creator.
-If a purchase is made within the hour, the timer is removed, and users can immediately support another creator.

 ## Installation